Skip to definition.

 - regard

-"out of respect for his privacy"
+"out of respect for his privacy";

 - deference, respectfulness

-"I respect his judgement"
+"I respect his judgement";

-- esteem, value, prize, prise [Brit, Cdn]
+- esteem, value, prize

-- honor [US], honour [Brit, Cdn], abide by, observe, fête, fete
+- honor [US], honour [Brit, Cdn], abide by, observe

-Derived forms: respected, respecting, respects
+Derived forms: respected, respects, respecting

-Type of: accept, affection, affectionateness, attitude, civility, consider, courtesy, detail, fete, fête, filial duty, fondness, good manners, heart, honor [US], honour [Brit, Cdn], item, laurels, mental attitude, philia, point, politeness, reckon, regard, see, tenderness, view, warmheartedness, warmness
+Type of: accept, affection, affectionateness, attitude, civility, consider, courtesy, detail, filial duty, fondness, good manners, heart, honor [US], honour [Brit, Cdn], item, laurels, mental attitude, philia, point, politeness, reckon, regard, see, tenderness, view, warmheartedness, warmness

 Antonym: disrespect